 Wrapping up this VS Athletics Weightlifting Shoe II review

 When something is too cheap I feel like it’s a natural urge to skip past it because people (myself included) tend to think that lower priced = inferior quality.

-That wasn’t the case with their last shoe, however it might have turned some people away because of that.
+That wasn’t the case with their last shoe, however, it might have turned some people away because of the price.